TheMonk2121/ai-dev-tasks/400_guides/400_09_ai-frameworks-dspy.md

 ### **What This Section Contains**
 - DSPy framework architecture and implementation
-- AI model selection and management
+- AI model selection and managemen
 - Pydantic validation and type safety
 - Performance optimization techniques
 - Integration patterns and APIs